databio/bedbase/docs/geniml/tutorials/fine-tune-region2vec-model.md

 ```

 ## Saving the fine-tuned embeddings
 `torch`'s computational graph links the original region2vec model back to the `Region2VecExModel`.
-Therefore, if we want to save the fine-tuned embeddings, we simply ned to call `export` on the original model:
+Therefore, if we want to save the fine-tuned embeddings, we simply need to call `export` on the original model:
 ```python
 model.export("my-fine-tuned-model")
 ```